sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Combining fuzzing with sanitizers and assertions
 - Triaging crashes, minimizing inputs, and reporting vulnerabilities
 - Threat modeling and conducting a security review of C code

+**Worked example:** a fuzz target for the input parser of week 23, run until it produces a crash, with the failing input minimized and the defect fixed.

 [🗒️Lecture Notes (HTML)](../files/c/Week_48_Fuzzing_and_Security_Testing.html)